obingo31/Invariant-Testing/playground/properties/Notes.md

-# Smart Contract Property Testing: A Deep Dive into ERC-20 Validation
+# Property Testing: Playground

+In this playground we explore property testing

 ## Overview
 This repository demonstrates comprehensive property-based testing for ERC-20 tokens using Echidna and Bulloak.
 We'll explore how to validate token implementations against security properties and invariants.